You are not broken. You are still running the version of yourself that got you here.

 For others, it is not.
 Either way, the relationship is the work.

-The journey is the visible part.
+The journey day itself is the visible part.
 Preparation and integration are where the work lands.

 Most of what is missing in this space is the months before and the months after.